 Find a legal aid solicitor to check if you are entitled to legal aid.
 After doing a search, tick ‘Children’ and ‘Family – legal aid’ to refine the results.

 If you cannot get legal aid, there are a number of organisations that can offer you support with accessing legal advice.

 - Advocate is a charity which connects you with volunteer barristers for legal advice.

 - Coram Children’s Legal Centre runs a helpline for legal advice and has family law advice resources available online.

 - Family Rights Group gives free and confidential advice to families who are dealing with local authority children’s services.

 - Grandparents Legal Centre provides specialist legal advice for grandparents.

 - The Law Society has a Find a solicitor service that helps you find a solicitor in your area who’s accredited in family law.

-- NYAS is a charity that offers legal advice and represents children, young people and vulnerable adults.
+- NYAS is a charity that offers legal advice and representation to represents children, young people and vulnerable adults.

-- Support through Court is a free, volunteer-led service that supports people who are facing court without legal representation.
+- Personal Support Unit is a free, volunteer-led service that supports people who are facing court without legal representation.